 It's all very tasty, so it will be no hardship."

-Yes ... these are genuine cures for sexual dysfunction in Rome at he time of our story, but how effective they are is difficult to tell, and if you wish to experiment with these remedies, you do so at your own risk.
+Yes ... these are genuine cures for sexual dysfunction in Rome at he time of our story, but how effective they are is difficult to tell, and if you wish to experiment with these remedies, you do so at your own risk."But I think to really help you you will need to indulge in some penetrative sex, on a fairly regular basis.

 A strong lad like you, once my remedies have started working, needs a physical outlet - but not too much, mind you - and after my dietary treatment I think that you will need empty yourself of your excess seed in an appropriate manner.